ucb-stat133/stat133-fall-2017/tutorials/01-intro-to-R.md

 To have a working example that allows us to introduce and discuss many of the concepts in this course, I will make extensive use of data about NBA players from the regular season 2016-2017 (without play-offs).
 The main source is the website <http://www.basketball-reference.com>.

 To make things more concrete, let's focus on data about the Golden State Warriors.
-Below are two screenshots; the first one shows part of the season statistics, and the second one shows the salaries:
+Below are two screenshots; the first one shows part of the season statistics, and the second one shows the player salaries:

 -   `Rk`: Rank of player
 -   Name of player